captoriginal/deadball-web/docs/desktop.md

 ## Prerequisites
 - Rust toolchain (for Tauri)
 - Node.js + npm
-- Python backend deps installed in the repo venv:
+- Python backend deps installed in the repo venv (used to build the bundled copy):
   ```bash
   cd backend
   python -m venv .venv